dvvaliya369/CodeChallenge/README.md

 ### Developed by Dharmendra Valiya

-It was developed in React-native-cli.
+It was developed in React-native-cli with React Native Paper UI components.

 ## Tech Tools

 CodeChallenge uses a number of open source tools to work properly:

 - [react-native] - an open-source mobile application framework created by Facebook, Inc.
+- [react-native-paper] - Material Design 3 components for React Native
+- [react-native-vector-icons] - Icon library for React Native
 - [npm] - package manager for the JavaScript.
 - [node.js] - an open-source, cross-platform, back-end JavaScript runtime environment
 - [Visul Studio Code] - source-code editor made by Microsoft.